 Windsurfing November 24, 1986

-Karsten Klünder loved sailing, both on the boat and on the surfboard.
+Karsten Klünder loved sailing, both on the boat and the surfboard.
 The district of Klünder was the Werbellinsee north of Berlin.
 But in the autumn of 1986, he felt the wind in his hair in the middle of the Baltic Sea, in a spectacular escape from East Germany on the surfboard.
 Dirk Deckert had found an ally.
 Klünder who was a sailor like him, together they obtained dry suits and other equipment, polyethylene foam and flat.
 They made their surfboards with the templates of a West German surf magazine.
-At dawn they set sail for Hiddensee, hurried to the narrow island and launched into the Baltic Sea.
-The two separated and independently surfed the stormy sea for 70 kilometres until they reached the Danish island of Møn.
-Later the two met again at a reception centre in Gießen.
+At dawn, they set sail for Hiddensee, hurried to the narrow island, and launched into the Baltic Sea.
+The two separated and independently surfed the stormy sea for 70 kilometers until they reached the Danish island of Møn.
+Later the two met again at a reception center in Gießen.

 Some 300 people escaped from the GDR through tunnels excavated from West Berlin.
-During the more than 28 years in which the Wall stood, some 70 tunnels were built below the 155 kilometres of fortification, although only 19 were viable, and allowed some 300 people to flee.
-In 1961 a sadly famous street, Bernauer Strasse, became a frontier: buildings on one sidewalk remained in West Berlin, and those on the other in East Berlin.
-In that area, there were seven tunnels in a distance of 350 meters, although only three were able to function.
+During the more than 28 years in which the Wall stood, some 70 tunnels were built below the 155 kilometers of fortification, although only 19 were viable, and allowed some 300 people to flee.
+In 1961 a sadly famous street, Bernauer Strasse, became a frontier: buildings on one sidewalk remained in West Berlin and those on the other in East Berlin.
+In that area, there were seven tunnels at a distance of 350 meters, although only three were able to function.